 For some good news, many popular Thai tourist destinations (including Phuket and Koh Samui) are malaria-free.
 Much is being done to reduce the incidence of dengue fever.
 I stress that the chances of getting dengue on Koh Samui, or elsewhere in Thailand, remain small.
 However, always tend with caution, use bug spray religiously and make sure you’ve got good travel insurance before your departure.

-Is there malaria/dengue fever on Koh Samui?
 Koh Samui does not have malaria.
-There are reported cases each year of dengue fever, or “dengue-lite” with similar symptoms of headaches, fever and fatigue.
+However, there are reported cases each year of dengue fever, or “dengue-lite” with similar symptoms of headaches, fever and fatigue.
 While it’s a rare occurrence (your experience is a million-to-one likely to be just a few red or itchy bites), you still wear your seatbelt as a precaution, right?

 What’s the situation with Zika in Thailand?

 I’m not a doctor and this totally isn’t medical advice, but here’s what the CDC currently has to say about Zika virus in Thailand (with a map here).